Our Services

 +

 Cash Buyers Network has closed a Florida home purchase in as few as 4 days from accepted offer to wired funds.
 Most cash transactions close within 7–21 days, compared to the 45–90-day average for a traditional MLS listing.
-The speed advantage comes from eliminating lender approval, formal appraisals, and inspection-contingency negotiations — the three biggest sources of delay in conventional home sales.
-Florida sellers in urgent situations — facing foreclosure, probate timelines, relocation deadlines, or mounting repair costs — can use this accelerated timeline to stop the financial bleed quickly.
+The speed comes from eliminating lender approval, formal appraisals, and inspection-contingency negotiations.
+Florida sellers facing foreclosure, probate timelines, relocation deadlines, or mounting repair costs can use this timeline to stop the financial bleed quickly.
 You also choose your own move-out date, so closing fast doesn't mean you have to leave fast.

 Do I need permits for past unpermitted work before selling my Florida home?